National data opt-outs: Extended to 30 September 2021

 The national data opt-out service allows patients to opt-out of their information being used for purposes other than their immediate clinical care; such as for audit and research purposes.
 All NHS organisations are required to be compliant with the national data opt-out policy.

-The deadline for compliance with the national data-opt out policy has been further extended to 31 March 2021, in line with the extension of the Control of Patient Information (COPI) Notices.
+The deadline for compliance with the national data-opt out policy has been extended to 30 September 2021, in line with the extension of the Control of Patient Information (COPI) Notices.

 Guidance on how to comply is provided on the NHS website: https://digital.nhs.uk/services/national-data-opt-out/operational-policy-guidance-document/compliance-with-the-national-data-opt-out